-“Just turned 29,” Moon answered, over the steam kettle whistle for some milder Celestial tea.
+“Just turned 29,” Moon sighed, over the steam kettle whistle for some milder Celestial tea.
 “Around that time, he was getting so hyper, said he just wanted to hit the road, drive until his head cleared.
-It was Thanksgiving break, and I remembered what you wrote me last year about that astrologer who did your charts.
-So I told him, go to San Francisco or someplace, and see a psychic about it, or something—couldn’t hurt…all I knew was he was about to drive me up the wall around here.”
+It was Thanksgiving break, and I remembered what you wrote me last year about an astrologer who did your charts.
+So I told him, go to San Francisco or someplace, see somebody like that—couldn’t hurt.
+All I knew was he was about to drive me up the wall around here.”

 “Ah, Saturn Return—the Big 2-9.
 Crossroads time—that, I’ve heard plenty about, ’cause you know, we’re not that far away from it ourselves,” Syd glanced up to a small framed color photograph of a close-cropped familiar face in civvies, leaning against the famed Abbey Road stone wall.
 “Anyway, good thing I was out of town.
-So did he go do it?”
+So did he?”

-“Wouldn’t say, even if he did,” Melissa poured two fresh cups of Mellow Mint, then spun back to her chipped tile counter tops as though they were prep tables at the Hotel Boulderado.
+“Wouldn’t say, one way or another, even got sort of Scorpio secretive about it.”
+Melissa poured two fresh cups of Mellow Mint, then spun back to her chipped tile counter tops as though they were prep tables at the Hotel Boulderado.
 “The sad part is, I had figured our relationship was secure enough for the New Year’s thing.
 I figured he figured it, too.”

 “Not to mention Celeste and Jimbo…”

 “Oy, Lester,” Sydney sifted through some post-holiday bakery from an old Coke tray Moon had already set out in the center of the round kitchen table “He joined us in Florida, you know…coming down from the farm to grace us with his presence.
 Now there’s a real basket case for you.
-I’m almost ashamed to admit the shlub’s my brother…but he is my brother, no matter what, so…”
+I’m almost ashamed to admit the schlemiel’s my brother…but he is, no matter what, so…”

 “I told him I might see you, Moon.
 He asked me to wish you well, and tell you that he still cares very much.
 Says he might even try to call you sometime, yadda, yadda, yadda…”